 Human Health

-Our goal is to address health challenges through basic, clinical and translational discovery.
+Our goal is to address today's most pressing health challenges through discovery, innovation and collaboration.

 UND Health Research

-UND’s School of Medicine & Health Sciences is improving the quality of life for all North Dakotans by leading the fight against diseases that strike here more often than elsewhere, including Parkinson’s, Alzheimer’s, multiple sclerosis, stroke, cancer, drug addiction, and infectious diseases.
+UND’s School of Medicine & Health Sciences leads research that improves the quality of life for all North Dakotans and beyond.
+This work includes fighting diseases that affect our region at higher rates, including Parkinson’s, Alzheimer’s, multiple sclerosis, stroke, cancer, drug addiction, infectious diseases and epigenetics, and pioneering partnerships that connect clinical practice, public health and translational science to deliver real-world impact.

 - A $20.3 million federal grant enabled UND to work with NDSU, Sanford, and others to determine unique ways to better prevent and treat cancer in North Dakota, reducing state costs and enhancing care quality.